Kalamay

-Kalamay (also spelled calamay, literally "sugar") is a sticky sweet delicacy that is popular in many regions of the Philippines.
+Kalamay (also spelled calamay, literally 'sugar') is a sticky sweet that is known in many regions of the Philippines.
 It is made of coconut milk, brown sugar, and ground glutinous rice.
 It can also be flavored with margarine, peanut butter, or vanilla.
 Kalamay can be eaten alone, but is usually used as a sweetener for a number of Filipino desserts and beverages.
 It is related to the Chamorro dessert called kalamai.

 Preparation

 Kalamay is made by extracting coconut milk from grated coconuts twice.
 Glutinous rice is added to the first batch of coconut milk and the mixture is ground into a paste.
 Brown sugar is added to the second batch of coconut milk and boiled for several hours to make latík.
 The mixture of ground glutinous rice and coconut milk is then poured into the latík and stirred until the consistency becomes very thick.
-It can be served hot or at room temperature especially when eaten with other dishes.
+It can be served hot or at room temperature, especially when eaten with other dishes.
 Viscous kalamay are often served cooled to make it less runny and easier to eat.